CyberSwell/Cyber-Cheat-Sheets/INE Penetratin Testing Student Learning Path Notes.md

   nmap -sn -iL hostlist.txt
   ```
 ### 2.2 OS Fingerprinting
+Goals:
 - Different OS's have different implementation of network stack.
 - Signatures of responses to requests can be compared to a databse of known OS signatures.
+- Identify what OS a host is running.

 Techniques:
 - Nmap: -Pn flag to skip ping scan, -O for OS discovery.
   ``` bash